Not Accepting Guests

 In between we spent 10 months in Asia, continent that fascinates us.
 We learnt how to eat rice with chopsticks in China; how to travel with constant diarrhoea in India; how to deal with a "celebrity" status in Bangladesh; we slept every night on million-star hotels (that is, our tent) during our trip to Mongolia and met the most hospitable people imaginable in Iran... among countless fascinating experiences.

-We have been on the road for the last 6 years.
-On January 2013 we started a project called "Without Borders", in wich we are hitchhiking from The Philippines to Turkey, crossing all over Asia to show people that hospitality exists in every single corner of the planet.
+We have been on the road for the last 10 years.
+On January 2013 we started a project called "Eliminando fronteras" ("Without Borders"), in wich we hitchhiked from The Philippines to Turkey, crossing all over Asia to show that hospitality exists in every single corner of the planet, and that there's much more in the world that what mass media shows us.

 On our travel blog http://marcandoelpolo.com/ (only in Spanish, though) we share our experiences, tips and the willingness of inspiring people to travel.